lpimem/hlc/README.md

 - [x] Google Sign-In
 - [ ] More test and bug fix

-## Download
+## Install

-There isn't any stable release yet.

-You can try the test version in [release page](https://github.com/lpimem/hlc/releases).
+A test version is published in [Chrome Web Store](https://chrome.google.com/webstore/detail/hlc/bmjibjpfhjbmiflkbblpfohdndhlaekg).

+Currently only members of our [test group](https://groups.google.com/forum/#!forum/hlc-better-web) can install it.

+Everyone can join this group.

 ## Usage